How to Check If List is Empty in Python With Examples

 List is empty

-Using ‘not’ keyword is the most pythonic way and highly recommended by python developers.
-So, let’s look at how the code looks like, and then we will understand what’s happening behind the scene.
+Using ‘not’ keyword is the most Pythonic way and is highly recommended by Python developers.
+So, let’s look at what the code looks like, and then we will understand what’s happening behind the scenes.

 def isempty(list1):